getletterpress/slate/source/index.html.md

 # Introduction

-You've reached the Letterpress API documentation.
-The Letterpress API follows json:api recommendations.
+You've reached the Postie API documentation.
+The Postie API follows json:api recommendations.
 For more information, see <a href='http://jsonapi.org'>json:api</a>.

-You must have a Letterpress account to make calls to the API.
+You must have a Postie account to make calls to the API.
 Your setup and authorization information is in the dashboard <a href='https://app.postie.com/setup'>https://app.postie.com/setup</a>.

 Secondly you must upload PDF creatives to mail in the <a href='https://app.postie.com/creatives'>API creative dashboard</a>.